mattpe/bcwt/week2.md

 9. User route

    - Use cat router and controller as an example and create new router and controller for `user` routes.
 The model already exists in `./models` folder
    - Add all the same features as in cat route:

      - `localhost:3000/user` lists all users
      - `localhost:3000/user/1` returns one user by id.
      - _extra:_ delete password poperty from user's data before sending.

    - Test with Postman.

-10. Remember to do `git` add & commit
+10. Remember to do `git add` & `git commit -m ...`

 ## Middleware